Pellet Stove Reviews: How to Compare Pellet Stoves

 Surge Protector

 Most pellet stoves have sensitive micro-electronic controls.
-In the pellet stove reviews, a power surge protector is usually recommended.
+In the reviews, a power surge protector is usually recommended.

-Exhaust Temperature Sensor Measures the stove vent temperature and shuts the stove down if it gets too hot.
+Exhaust Temperature Sensor Measures the exhaust vent temperature and shuts the stove down if it gets too hot.

 Construction Type Usually cast iron or fabricated steel.
-Ecoteck stoves use majolica ceramic panels.
+Ecoteck use majolica ceramic panels in a steel frame.

 Automatic Shutdown and Re-ignition The capability of the stove to switch off and re-light automatically.